robcarver17/pysystemtrade/docs/backtesting.md

 <a name="defaults_how"> </a>

-#### How the defaults work
+#### How the defaults and private configuration work

-When added to a system the config class fills in parameters that are missing from the original config object, but are present in the default .yaml file.
+When added to a system the config class fills in parameters that are missing from the original config object, but are present in (i) the private .yaml file and (ii) the default .yaml file.
 For example if forecast_scalar is missing from the config, then the default value of 1.0 will be used.
 This works in a similar way for top level config items that are lists, str, int and float.